Explore

 • This is a child-friendly tour.
 Children under the age of 6 are permitted to join this tour free of charge.

-• We can accommodate vegetarians and other dietary restrictions.
-Please notify us in advance if you have any dietary requests.
+• This tour can accommodate vegetarian, vegans, and gluten free options.
+Please notify us in advance at least 24 h before the tour start time if you have any dietary requests.

-• Local Impact: How you will help the local community by joining this tour: The Food to Freedom Tour is environmentally friendly because unlike many of the tour companies in Boston, you walk as opposed to using buses or other vehicles.
+• This tour is environmentally friendly because unlike many of the tour companies in Boston, you walk as opposed to using buses or other vehicles.

 • In the morning when you are in the famous North End, all of the food stops are 100% owned and run by locals, ensuring that local people benefit from tourism to their city.
 So any inclusions on the tour and additional purchases you make will directly benefit the local community.